bradfitz/homelab/README.md

 * 2 x [UniFi AP-AC-Pro](https://www.ubnt.com/unifi/unifi-ap-ac-pro/)
 * 2 x [UniFi AP-AC-In Wall](https://inwall.ubnt.com/)

+## Other

+* [UniFi Cloud Key](https://www.ubnt.com/unifi/unifi-cloud-key/) to run the Unifi controller.
+This isn't necessary to boot the cluster.
+It just runs the pretty UI and is needed to add new devices.
+I could run the software on a VM too, I suppose.
+But I had it from earlier, so I'm still using it.
+* misc Raspberry Pis for monitoring

 ## Power

 The whole setup including all APs and switches draws about 220 watts